 The decision by the board of the QB Chamber of Commerce to hire Kim Burden to direct Qualicum Beach’s image, reputation and future tourism economy is mystifying.
-There’s no good reason why Qualicum Beach, with a population of 10,000 people, should not be able to manage our own brand, reputation and tourism initiatives.
+There’s no good reason, say some business owners and residents, why Qualicum Beach, with a population of 10,000 people, should not be able to manage our own brand, reputation and tourism initiatives.

 Questions abound.
 Is this what the residents and businesses in Qualicum Beach want?
 Does Qualicum Beach feel comfortable or well-served having a Parksville resident determine how Qualicum Beach’s brand, reputation and tourism services are structured, when he has a competing responsibility to promote Parksville, a community as different from Qualicum Beach as chalk is from cheese?
 Why is the Chamber of Commerce — whose principal duty and obligation is the commercial success of its members — the only community group involved in developing and managing Qualicum Beach’s “brand?”

 WATCH CHEK TV interview: Road to Recovery: Qualicum Beach growing, working to rebrand itself